ahmadajmi/multilingualwithangular/multilingualwithangular.md

 }]);
 ```

-In this case `angular-translate` will concatenate our code as `{{prefix}}{{langKey}}{{suffix}}` then load `/translations/locale-en.json` file for example.
+Here `angular-translate` will concatenate our code as `{{prefix}}{{langKey}}{{suffix}}`, and then load `/translations/locale-en.json` file for example.

 ### Switching Between Different Languages

-Till now we have worked only with text translations for two languages, but still we can't switch to the other language from the browser at runtime.
-To do this we need to add a button for every language to switch from it.
+So far we've seen how to work with text translations for two languages.
+Nevertheless, we can't still switch to the other language from the browser at runtime.
+To do this, we need to add a button for every language to switch from it.

 ``` html
 <div ng-controller="LanguageSwitchController">